vwillyams/garbage-ECSJobDemos/Documentation/content/custom_job_types.md

     [NativeDisableUnsafePtrRestriction]
     int* 	m_Counter;

     // Copy of the AtomicSafetyHandle from the full NativeCounter.
-The dispose sentinel is not copied since this inner struct does not own the memory and is not responsible for freeing it
+The dispose sentinel is not copied since this inner struct does not own the memory and is not responsible for freeing it.
 #if ENABLE_UNITY_COLLECTIONS_CHECKS
     AtomicSafetyHandle m_Safety;
 #endif